-Are you looking for alphabet activities to help you teach your kids as they are learning the ABC’s?
-These fun, hand-on resources will help your pre-readers learn and practice letter identification, formation, and much more.
+Are you looking for alphabet activities to help you teach your preschoolers and kindergarteners as they are learning the ABC’s?

 Activities for Learning the ABC’s: